×

-Digest: Havas in Talks Over WPP Stake; Dentsu Prepares for Staff Cuts as International Business Underperforms; Court Orders Google to Pay €572m in Antitrust Damages
+Digest: Havas Denies WPP Talks; Dentsu Prepares for Staff Cuts as International Business Underperforms; Court Orders Google to Pay €572m in Antitrust Damages

-In today’s Digest, we look at Havas entering talks over a potential WPP stake, Dentsu accelerating its global restructuring amid revenue declines, and a German court ordering Google to pay €572m in a price-comparison case.
+In today’s Digest, we look at Havas denying talks with WPP, Dentsu accelerating its global restructuring amid revenue declines, plus a German court ordering Google to pay €572m in a price-comparison case.

-Havas is in discussions about a possible deal involving WPP.
-One source suggested that Havas is interested in buying WPP’s media agency.
-Another suggested that Havas may intend to build a stake and seek a board seat.
-Both Havas and WPP maintain their stance of not commenting on speculation.
+Over the past few days, rumours had been circulating over Havas being interested in striking a deal with WPP.
+One source had suggested that Havas was interested in buying WPP’s media agency; another suggested that Havas wanted to build a stake and seek a board seat.

 Dentsu prepares for staff cuts as international business underperforms